siamak-amo/my-small-c-projects/README.md

 ### key_extractor.c
 Text Tokenizer
-It helps to extract keywords (tokens) from input text (based on mini-lexer.c)
+It helps to extract keywords (tokens) from input text (based on mini-lexer.h)

 It can be used together with permugen to generate customized word lists